 There are three areas that need to be covered as part of your office insurance policy – the premises and its equipment, the staff who work there, and the business itself.
 Each one of the three requires its own set of policy features if you are to be fully protected against all possibilities.

 Your actual bricks and mortar location will often the hub of operations for your business.
-We recommend the following coverage:
+We recommend the following coverage for your Premises Insurance:

 Buildings Insurance This is recommended in case of an event that would leave the building in a state of disrepair.
 A fire, flooding, of electrical damage would result in a dangerous working environment and even a stop to business.
 Office buildings insurance will pay out the cost of repairing whatever damage has been caused to the overall structure of the building itself